Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Summary and Conclusion

 \section{Summary and Conclusion}

-We have investigated a noisy majority-rule dynamics on annealed hypergraphs in which, at each update, a group of size $n$ is drawn from a prescribed distribution $P(n)$.
-In this framework, selected agents either conform to the strict local majority (with probability $1-q$) or update independently according to an external bias $p$ (with probability $q$).
+We have investigated a noisy majority-rule dynamics on annealed hypergraphs in which, at each update, a group size $n$ is first drawn from a prescribed distribution $P(n)$, after which a set of $n$ distinct agents is selected uniformly at random from the population.
+The selected hyperedge then either adopts the strict local majority with probability $1-q$ or undergoes a collective field-driven update with probability $q$, in which all selected agents adopt state $+1$ with probability $p$ and state $-1$ with probability $1-p$.
 Our main goal was to isolate how fluctuations in interaction-group size, encoded by $P(n)$, reshape ordering, disordering, and finite-size relaxation beyond the fixed-$n$ baseline.

-At the up--down symmetric point $p=1/2$, the model exhibits an order--disorder transition controlled by the independence probability $q$.
-By performing a Landau-like expansion of the drift around the mixed fixed point, we derived a general expression for the critical independence level $q_c(P)$ in terms of the mean group size and a structural coefficient quantifying the average majority leverage.
+At the up--down symmetric point $p=1/2$, the model exhibits an order--disorder transition controlled by the field-driven update probability $q$.
+By expanding the drift around the mixed fixed point, we derived a general expression for the symmetric critical threshold $q_c(P)$ in terms of the mean group size and a structural coefficient quantifying the average majority leverage.
 Analytical predictions for $n$-uniform, shifted geometric, and truncated power-law ensembles agree well with MC simulations.
-Physically, $q_c(P)$ quantifies the maximal fraction of independent updates that the system can tolerate while still sustaining macroscopic order; broader distributions that place more weight on large groups increase this tolerance by amplifying majority alignment.
+Physically, $q_c(P)$ quantifies the maximal level of field-driven updating compatible with macroscopic ordering; broader distributions that place more weight on large groups increase this tolerance by amplifying majority alignment.
 For $n$-uniform and geometric distributions, $q_c$ increases with the characteristic group size.
-For power-law ensembles, $q_c(\alpha)$ approaches the triplet limit $1/3$ as $\alpha\to\infty$, whereas heavy-tailed statistics (small $\alpha$) assign significant weight to large hyperedges, pushing $q_c$ toward unity.
+For power-law ensembles, $q_c(\alpha)$ approaches the triplet limit $1/3$ as $\alpha \to \infty$, whereas heavy-tailed statistics at small $\alpha$ assign significant weight to large hyperedges and push $q_c$ toward unity.

+In the pure majority-rule regime ($q=0$), we obtained logarithmic consensus-time scaling with a distribution-dependent prefactor.
+For initially balanced configurations, the prefactor contains contributions from both the escape from the unstable mixed state and the final approach to consensus.
+For unbalanced initial conditions, the mixed-state bottleneck is bypassed and the prefactor is controlled primarily by the statistics of the selected group sizes.
+In both cases, larger effective interaction sizes accelerate ordering.
+For truncated power-law ensembles, sufficiently heavy tails can suppress the logarithmic growth and lead to saturation or sublogarithmic relaxation under the natural cutoff.